Department of Finance and Economics

 ECO 2314.
 Principles of Microeconomics.

 This course provides an introduction to the microeconomics of a modern industrial society.
-Emphasis is placed on supply and demand, cost and price concepts, market structures, income distribution, and similar issues.
-Prerequisite: MATH 1315 or MATH 1319 or MATH 1329 or MATH 2331 or MATH 2417 or MATH 2471 any with a grade of "D" or better or ACT Mathematics score of 27 or better or SAT Mathematics score of 580 or better or SAT Math Section Score 600 or better.
+Topics include supply and demand analysis, price determination, cost structures, and market equilibrium.
+Students examine firm behavior under different market structures, including competition and monopoly, and analyze how resources are allocated in markets.
+Additional topics include income distribution, externalities, taxation, regulation, and international trade.
+Emphasis is placed on applying core economic concepts such as scarcity, opportunity cost, marginal analysis, and efficiency to real-world issues.
+Graphical and quantitative methods are used to interpret data and evaluate economic outcomes and public policy decisions.
+Prerequisite: MATH 1315 or MATH 1319 or MATH 1329 or MATH 2417 or MATH 2471 any with a grade of "D" or better or ACT Mathematics score of 27 or better or SAT Mathematics score of 580 or better or SAT Math Section Score 600 or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Soc & Behav Sciences Core 080|Dif Tui- Business Admin